kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

     ```
     1. Verify that running `bash scripts/build-and-run.sh all` shows one passing test (my_test) that contains the business logic for an Ethereum single node network

-## Implement an advanced test which tests execution of a smart contract on a multiple-node Ethereum network
+## Implement an advanced test which tests a smart contract on a multiple-node Ethereum network

 1. Create a multiple-node private Ethereum testnet in Kurtosis.
-    1. Add the advanced test object in `my_advanced_test_.go` to the testsuite object in `my_testsuite.go`.
+    1. Add an advanced test object in `my_advanced_test_.go` to the Test map in `GetTests()` in `my_testsuite.go`.
-    1. Setup an Ethereum bootnode for the advanced test.
+    1. Start an Ethereum bootnode in the advanced test's testnet.
-        1. Implements the Setup() method of the test `my_advanced_test_.go` in order to start the Ethereum private network with multiple nodes
         1. In your preferred IDE, open the advanced Ethereum test `my_advanced_test` at `testsuite/testsuite_impl/my_advanced_test/my_advanced_test.go`
-            1. Add the service to the testsuite's network
-                1. Set the container configuration for the Ethereum container in your testnet.
+        1. Set the container configuration for the bootnode Ethereum container in your testnet.
             1. Set the container configuration's static files for an Ethereum bootnode
-                        1. Set following statics files:`genesis.json`, `password.txt` and `UTC--2021-08-11T21-30-29.861585000Z--14f6136b48b74b147926c9f24323d16c1e54a026` using the IDs previously set in the `Configure` method, with the `WithStaticFiles()` method of the builder
+                1. Set following statics files: `genesis.json`, `password.txt` and `UTC--2021-08-11T21-30-29.861585000Z--14f6136b48b74b147926c9f24323d16c1e54a026` using the IDs previously set in the `Configure` method, with the `WithStaticFiles()` method of the builder
                     1. Add the following code to set a variable that you can use in `WithStaticFiles()` method
                     ```
                     staticFiles := map[services.StaticFileID]bool{
                         genesisStaticFileID: true,
                         passwordStaticFileID: true,
                         signerKeystoreFileID: true
                     }
                     ```
             1. Set the container configuration`s used ports for an Ethereum bootnode
                 1. Set ports `8545` with `tcp` protocol and port `30303` with `tcp` and `udp` protocol, using the `WithUsedPorts()` method of the builder
                     1. Add the following code to set a variable that you can use in `WithUsedPorts()` method
                     ```
                     usedPorts := map[string]bool{
                            fmt.Sprintf("%v/tcp", 8545): true,
                            fmt.Sprintf("%v/tcp", 30303): true,
                            fmt.Sprintf("%v/udp", 30303): true,
                     },
                     ```
         1. Set the runtime configuration for the Ethereum container in your testnet.
             1. Get the filepath of `genesis.json` file using the `staticFileFilepaths` map that the anonymous function receives as a parameter
                 1. Add the following code into the anonymous function that defines the runtime configuration, to set a variable with the genesis's file location
                 ```
                 genesisFilepath, found := staticFileFilepaths[genesisStaticFileID]
                 if !found {
                     return nil, stacktrace.NewError("No filepath found for key '%v'; this is a bug in Kurtosis!", genesisStaticFileID)
                 }
                 ```
             1. Get the filepath of `password.txt` file using the `staticFileFilepaths` map that the anonymous function receives as a parameter
             1. Get the filepath of `UTC--2021-08-11T21-30-29.861585000Z--14f6136b48b74b147926c9f24323d16c1e54a026` file using the `staticFileFilepaths` map that the anonymous function receives as a parameter
             1. Create the entrypoint that contains the command to execute the Ethereum node into the container
                 1. Write the command to init the genesis block
                 1. Set `datadir` value
                 1. Set the custom genesis block file location using the `folder` of the `filepath` generated on the previous step
             1. Write the command to start the bootnode.
 It should be written after the init command and using the `&&` operator to execute them sequentially
                 1. Set the `datadir` option
                 1. Set the `keystore` option
                 1. Set the `network ID` option, remember that the value has being defined in the `genesis.json` file
                 1. Enable `HTTP-RPC` server
                 1. Set the `IP address` of the `HTTP-RPC` server
                 1. Set the `API's offered over the HTTP-RPC interface` using these values `admin,eth,net,web3,miner,personal,txpool,debug`
                 1. Accept cross-origin requests from any domain using this value `*`
                 1. Set the `IP address` of the node
                 1. Set the `port` of the node
                 1. Unlock the `signer account` to allow it to mine, remember that you can get this account address from the keystore file `UTC--2021-08-11T21-30-29.861585000Z--14f6136b48b74b147926c9f24323d16c1e54a026`
                 1. Enable `mine`
                 1. Allow `insecure account unlocking` to allow signer account to mine
                 1. Set and Network IP to restrict network communication using a CIDR mask
                     1. Add the private helper function `getIPNet()`
                        ```
                        func getIPNet(ipAddr string) *net.IPNet {
                            cidr := ipAddr + subnetRange
                            _, ipNet, _ := net.ParseCIDR(cidr)
                            return ipNet
                        }
                        ```
                     1. Call the private helper `getIPNet()` and passes it the bootnode's IP address
                 1. Set the `filepath of the password file` that allows you to avoid entering the password manually when you want to execute a command
         1. Calls the `networkCtx.AddService()` method and passes it the service identifier, the container configuration and the runtime configuration
         1. Verify if everything is working well on this test at this point
             1. Run `scripts/build-and-run.sh all --tests myAdvancedTest`
             1. Verify that the output of the build-and-run.sh script indicates that one test ran (myAdvancedTest) and that it passed.
         1. Checks if the bootnode service is up and running
             1. Use the `networkCtx.WaitForEndpointAvailability()` method to check availability
         1. Get the bootnode's ENR address
             1. Execute the following Geth command inside the service to get the ENR address
             ```